KxSystems/docs/docs/kb/optane.md

 ### App Direct Mode ​

-Kdb+ 4.0 contains support for App Direct Mode, in which the applications and operating system are explicitly aware there are two types of direct load/store memory in the platform, and can direct which type of data read or write is suitable for DRAM or Intel® Optane™ persistent memory.
-Kdb+ sees Intel Optane PMem and DRAM as two separate pools, and gives users control over which entities reside in each.
+kdb+ 4.0 contains support for App Direct Mode, in which the applications and operating system are explicitly aware there are two types of direct load/store memory in the platform, and can direct which type of data read or write is suitable for DRAM or Intel® Optane™ persistent memory. kdb+ sees Intel Optane PMem and DRAM as two separate pools, and gives users control over which entities reside in each.
 As a result, users can optimize their applications and schemas, keeping hot data in fast DRAM while still taking full advantage of the expanded memory capacity.
 ​
 Horizontal partitioning ​